Anglo – Nile International Legal Services Ltd

 When planning property registration in Egypt, remember that registered rights are publicly opposable, while private contracts mainly bind the signatories.

-• Evidence Pack: Registration relies on deeds, court/authority records, and surveys; private contracts rely on party undertakings.
+• Evidence pack: registration relies on deeds, court or authority records, and surveys; private contracts rely on party undertakings.

-• Financing & Resale: Banks and future buyers prefer rights that are publicly recorded or regularisable.
+• Financing and resale: banks and future buyers prefer rights that are publicly recorded or clearly regularisable.

 In practice, many transactions start with a private contract but plan toward publicity or an acceptable regularisation route.